 Yes, shortbread pecan bars need to be refrigerated.
 There’s cream in there, after all!
 Chill for up to 5 days in the fridge.

-As for freezing, layer up your slices in a freezer bag with parchment paper between the bars to prevent them from sticking together.
+As for freezing, layer up your pecan bars in a freezer bag with parchment paper between the slices to prevent them from sticking together.

 They’ll last for 6 months!
 Thaw them either in the fridge or on the counter for delayed snacking.

 Crumbly crust culprits include an abundance of flour (this is usually the cause) and using too little butter — or butter that was too cold.

 You also need to be sure that your ingredients are totally combined, but don’t overmix!
 The dough should be a bit crumbly before baking.

 No, but it wouldn’t be a pecan bars recipe at that point!
 These are still absolutely phenomenal treats with any nut that you decide to use.

 Walnuts and peanuts would be my next top two choices, while almonds and macadamias are always delicious in a bit of brown sugar!